Heirloom fables and fairy tales brought to life by the animals they depict.

 The Panchatantra (200 BCE - 300 CE) is an ancient Indian collection of interrelated animal fables in Sanskrit verse and prose.
 These stories are arranged within a ‘frame story’, meaning each individual tale contributes to a wider narrative.
 The Panchatantra is considered to have influenced later European books, such as Boccaccio and The Grimm Brothers.

-The soft light of dawn seeps through the cracks of the palace walls, gilding the ornate white marble inside, while the dusky red exterior glows like a hot coal.
+The soft light of dawn seeps through the cracks in the palace walls, gently gilding the ornate white marble inside, while in contrast, the dusky red exterior glows bright like a hot coal.
 Commissioned by Emperor Shah Jahan, The Red Fort is a monolithic structure brimming with extraordinary detail and extravagance.
 The palace is surrounded by impressive gardens and outbuildings, housing all manner of magnificent beasts.
-The animals are free to roam the grounds as they please, kept well-fed and thriving as a symbol of the Emperor’s power.
+The animals are free to roam the grounds as they please, kept well-fed and thriving as a symbol of the emperor’s power.

-The golden sunrise has awakened the four young princes, and they creep from their beds to run and dance around the vast spaces and courtyards of the palace.
-As the day breaks, the overwhelming quietness echoes around them, and the children realise they are home alone.
-Overnight, the adults have been called to court and will be away for some time.
-In an effort to comfort themselves, the princes pull a large book from the shelf.
-Much loved and handled, the covers are tattered and worn.
-The large, bold lettering reads PANCHATANTRA, but the boys are still too young to read.
-They sit beside the pool in the Rang Mahal and turn the pages, trying to remember each story from memory.
+The golden sunrise has awakened the four young princes, and they creep from their opulent beds to run and dance around the vast spaces and courtyards of the palace.
+As the day breaks, the overwhelming quietness echoes around them, reflecting from the polished walls and filling the infinite hallways.
+Gradually, the children realise they are home alone, and not for the first time; Overnight, the adults have been called to court and will be away for the remainder of the day.
+In an effort to comfort themselves, the princes find a wooden ladder and work together to pull a large book from the shelf; Much loved and handled, the covers are tattered and worn from years of use.
+The large, bold lettering on the cover spells PANCHATANTRA, but the boys are still too young to read.
+They sit beside the blue pool in the Rang Mahal and turn each page, running their fingers along the lines of text, trying to recall each story from memory.

 Inspiration

 This collection was inspired by the moralistic fables of the Panchatantra, specifically, ‘The Tiger, The Brahmin and The Jackal’, ‘The Bird Pair and The Sea’, and ‘How the Rabbits Fooled the Elephant’.
 The India Company School paintings were a great influence, particularly works by The Fraser Brothers and Ustad Mansur.
-The Padshahnama manuscript and the Gazi Scroll are also referenced, alongside Mughal miniatures and the Shah Jahan Album.
+Many details from the Padshahnama manuscript and the Gazi Scroll are also referenced, alongside exquisite Mughal miniatures and the Shah Jahan Album.
 Shah Jahan was Emperor from 1628-1658, and commissioned some of India’s finest architecture, including the Taj Mahal and The Red Fort.
-His preferred combination of white marble and red sandstone is referenced in this collection, alongside the impressive Pietra Dura (marble inlay) displayed in his buildings.
-Shah Jahan also amassed a collection of impressive objects, including his famous wine cup and a range of beautiful jewels.
-Ancient Indian block-printing and repeat floral motifs were also a great inspiration.
+His preferred combination of white marble and red sandstone is referenced in this collection, alongside the impressive Pietra Dura (marble inlay) displayed in many of his buildings.
+Shah Jahan also amassed a collection of impressive objects, including his famous wine cup and a range of beautiful jewels, some of which are featured in these works.
+Ancient Indian block-printing motifs, repeat floral designs and chintz fabrics were also a great inspiration.

 Gar firdaus bar ru e zameen ast/ Hamin ast-o, hamin ast-o, hamin ast